kaizten/kaizten.github.io/development/vue/style-guide.md

 **26. Patterns.
 Hight order components.** Higher Order Component is a function which takes as an argument a component and returns newly created component.
 Returned component is usually augmented with features provided by HOC (Higher Order Component).
 Higher Order Component is not a piece of software which can be grabbed and installed, it’s a technique which may be helpful in writing reusable and maintainable code.

 **Step 1.
-Components Setup.** The artificial application I created for the purpose of this article consists of two components: CommentsList and BlogPost.
-Both components are rendered inside App component, the main component of the application.
+Components Setup.** The artificial application I created for the purpose of this article consists of two components: `CommentsList` and `BlogPost`.
+Both components are rendered inside `App` component, the main component of the application.
 **App.vue**
 ```javascript
 <template>